MoloTheSniper/how-to/README.md

   Open a new tab in your webbrowser of choice, and type the following link: http://localhost/epi-use/login.php

-  if you followed all the instructions properly you should see a login page, you can now use the app, enjoy!
+  if you followed all the instructions properly you should see a login page.
+You can now use the app, enjoy!

   ![1](https://user-images.githubusercontent.com/85521815/206432595-81cd2994-da53-4469-9995-a9cfda02ee1b.png)